kristoffer-dyrkorn/terrain-decimator/README.md

 ## Weak points

 - Poisson sampling is a random process.
 Right now the code uses a non-deterministic random generator (Math.random()).
 This means that two simplification runs on the same input will produce two different outpus.
 This should be mitigated with a deterministic random generator having a constant seed.
-- The function that guides the sampling process does not consider the approximation error at a given sample count.
-It is unlikely that this method can provide precise geometric error bounds for the output.
-However, the sample density will provide an indirect measure of the approximation error at a given location.
-As such, this method is perhaps better suited for triangle budgets as the simplification driver - and not approximation error.
-Put differently, it trades simplification accuracy with speed and robustness.
+- The function that guides the sampling process does not consider the geometric approximation error at a given sample count.
+It is unlikely that this method can provide precise error bounds for the output.
+However, the sample density will give an indirect measure of the terrain approximation error at a given sample location.
+As such, this method is perhaps better suited for situations where triangle budgets - and not approximation errors - is most important.
+Put differently, this method trades simplification accuracy with speed and robustness.

 ## Credits